Carrum Downs: The first settlement

 During the Great Depression, the Brotherhood of St Laurence built a settlement at Carrum Downs to provide food and shelter to suffering families.
 After World War II, the suburb was gradually redeveloped as a Village for aged persons.

 Botany Park and the redevelopment of Botany Bush

 A small section of Carrum Downs is sometimes referred to by locals as "Botany Park", based on the name of a housing estate built during the late 1970s and early 1980s.
 In the first major development of its type in the area, land was subdivided into generous lots between the southern and northern perimeters of Ballarto and Hall Roads.
 The generous land allotments, affordability and proximity to Frankston attracted families to the suburb.
-Development was conducted by AV Jennings, which financed and built prominent signage reading 'Botany Park' on the corner of Ballarto Road and Lyrebird Drive.
+Development was conducted by AVJennings, which financed and built prominent signage reading 'Botany Park' on the corner of Ballarto Road and Lyrebird Drive.
 The signage remains, although weather degradation and graffiti have degraded its appearance.
 During the early 1990s, the South Western quarter between Ballarto and Frankston-Dandenong Roads was known as 'Botany Bush'.
 The area was redeveloped into housing during the late 1990s.

+Carrum Downs Bushfire

+On 6 January 2018 a 15-year-old girl intentionally lit a fire in Carrum Downs' Pines Flora and Fauna Reserve that destroyed the bushland and put homes in Carrum Downs, Skye, Frankston North and Langwarrin at risk.